"Really Ame is my website therapist"

 Problems with your website can be maddening.
-I've spoken to people who are in tears from finding a critical form broken right before a big event, or after discovering that their web person has disappeared with no notice (or worse, died without sharing any passwords).
+I've spoken to people in tears from finding a critical form broken right before a big event, or after discovering their web person has disappeared with no notice (or worse, died without sharing any passwords).
 I am here to help, listen and support you.
-After many years of doing this work I've learned how to listen and patiently, tenaciously work through a wide range of problems.
-I've been called a website therapist because I enjoy working with people - and a website is just a part of a person's life.
+After many years of doing this work, I've learned how to listen and patiently, tenaciously work through a wide range of problems.
+I've been called a website therapist because I enjoy working with people, and a website is just a part of a person's life.

 Who's behind Pixel Lava?

 After graduating from UCSD in 1991 I worked as a volunteer on a reforestation project in Mozambique, Africa and then returned to San Diego to be with family.
 As the internet developed, I became fascinated with the ways in which it could bring people together regardless of geographical location.
 I began working in what we then called new media in 1997 and graduated from the San Diego Continuing Education Center for Educational Technology in their first Multimedia Certificate program.
 I spent the next seven years looking after the web, multimedia and graphic design needs of a terrific software company called Symitar.

 In 2005 I made Pixel Lava Interactive a full-time business and have hand-crafted hundreds of websites, print items, and multimedia projects.
 In addition to me, Pixel Lava includes talented local service providers which I call upon as needed including an eco-conscious, family-run print shop, copy editors and photographers.

 When I'm not working on digital goods, I like to experiment with apps, lift heavy things at Stern's Gym, play with art in my studio, hike San Diego's beaches and mountains, and spend time with my amazing partner Anne Wolf and our little furry dragon Mochi.